ballerina-platform/persist-tools/docs/spec/spec.md

 bal persist push
 ```

-This command will create the database schema associated with the data model definition.
+This command will run the schema against the database defined in  the `Ballerina.toml` file under the heading ([persist.<definition file name>.storage.mysql]).
 ```
 medical-center
 ├── generated